wjjmjh/Linux-blogs/README.md

-# All about Linux kernel, starts from fist Assembly line :)
+# All about Linux kernel, starts from first Assembly line :)